 When visiting Iceland, the last thing you’d expect to find there is a piece of the Berlin Wall.
-Why is there and just how did the Berlin wall come to Reykjavik?
+Why is it there and just how did the Berlin Wall come to Reykjavik?
 In my continued mission to explore unusual places and things around the globe, I sure wasn’t going to miss checking out the Berlin Wall in Iceland.

 A Piece Of The Berlin Wall In Reykjavik Iceland

 The concrete slab was gifted to Iceland by the Neu West art gallery in Berlin to commemorate the 25th anniversary of German reunification in 2015.
 The piece of the Berlin Wall in Reykjavik, Iceland was placed at Höfði House, along the city’s waterfront.
 Back in 1986, the site played host to a significant meeting of the two Cold War powers at the Reykjavík Summit – when American president Ronald Regan met with the Soviet Union’s Communist party leader, Michael Gorbachev.
 This meeting is considered one of the historic events that contributed to the fall of the USSR.